 If you or a loved one need long-term care in Florida, Medicaid can be helpful in a variety of situations.
 Importantly, a good elder law attorney can help decide what long-term care programs may assist you and can help you plan to access these programs if your assets are above the limit.
 Our law firm, for instance, can help with Medicaid spend-down planning, in the right situation.

-If you want to learn more about incapacity or asset protection planning, wills, trusts, long-term care insurance and more, please feel free to attend one of our free seminars, given twice monthly in our Seminole law firm.
+If you want to learn more about incapacity or asset protection planning, wills, trusts, long-term care insurance and more, please feel free to attend one of our free virtual webinars, or watch a recorded past seminar.